On a Class of Hypergeometric Diagonals: General case

 In this section we will state and prove necessary lemmas for the proofs of Theorems \ref{thm:general1} and \ref{thm:general2}. \begin{lem} Let $N$ be a positive integer and $b_1,\dots,b_N \in \QQ$ such that $b_N \neq 0$.
 It holds that

 \end{lem} This result contains the core identity of the present paper, since it enables the connection between the algebraic functions $R(\textbf{x})$ of the form~\eqref{eq:genR} and hypergeometric sequences.
-It can be proven in two ways: a direct approach generalizes the proof of Theorem \ref{thm:1} and works by multiplying the left-hand side out using the multinomial theorem, picking the needed coefficient and reducing the sum using the Chu-Vandermonde identity several times.
+It can be proven in two ways: a direct approach works by multiplying the left-hand side out using the multinomial theorem, picking the needed coefficient and reducing the sum using the Chu-Vandermonde identity several times.
 This procedure is rather tedious and not instructive, therefore we present a combinatorially inspired proof.